andk/cpanpm/t/README.shell.txt

 - upload the distro(s) to the CPAN and wait until the indexer has produced a CHECKSUMS file

-- svn add the relevant CHECKSUMS files
+- svn add/ci the relevant CHECKSUMS files

 - add the CHECKSUMS files to the MANIFEST